jwpleow/PX4_GDP/src/README.txt

-imu_data is a package to read mavros data

 offb is a simple offboard takeoff node       - rosrun offb offb_node

 offb_velocity does takeoff and velocity commands in body coords and ENU coords    - rosrun offb_velocity node

-follower is gerald's target GPS package
+follower is gerald's target GPS package        -         roslaunch follower gazebonodes2.launch for the gazebo nodes required

-three_d_cam is jiawei's 3D depth cam transformer (3d cam scrapped)
+three_d_cam is jiawei's 3D depth cam transformer (3d cam scrapped)          -       rosrun three_d_cam three_d_cam

-lidar_converter converts the mavros/altitude.bottomclearance lidar data in gazebo from the sf10a model to /teraranger_one topic and sensor_msgs/Range message (NOT NEEDED!! sigh)
+lidar_converter converts the mavros/altitude.bottomclearance lidar data in gazebo from the sf10a model to /teraranger_one topic and sensor_msgs/Range message (NOT NEEDED!! sigh rafal)

-drone_lib is the big drone control library
+drone_lib is the big drone control library           -       rosrun drone_lib <mission node>

-vishnu_cam is the vision algorthm - pulls camera data from a camera connected via USB and publishes the processed data (position of the ARtag wrt to the drone in body frame) rosrun vishnu_cam vishnu_cam

-rgbcam_gazebo is the package that subscribes to gazebo's rgb cam data (over ROS) and converts it into OpenCV using cv_bridge for vishnu's code to work
+rgbcam_gazebo is vishnu's camera package that subscribes to gazebo's rgb cam data (over ROS) and converts it into OpenCV using cv_bridge for vishnu's code to work  -  rosrun rgbcam_gazebo vishnu_cam

-data_writer is a node (rosrun data_writer data_writer) that writes to textfiles - edit the textfile write location and build again before using!!
+data_writer is a nodethat writes rostopic data to textfiles - edit the textfile write location and build before using!  -  rosrun data_writer data_writer